Taylor Budowich: White House Deputy Chief of Staff (January–September 2025)

 In November 2024, The Washington Post reported that Budowich was expected to be named as a White House deputy chief of staff.
 On November 13, 2024, Trump announced that Budowich would serve as assistant to the president and deputy chief of staff for communications and personnel.
 Susie Wiles, the incoming chief of staff, tentatively established a staff structure in which the Presidential Personnel Office would serve beneath the Office of Cabinet Affairs, set to be led by Budowich.
+Prior to Trump's second inauguration, Budowich was among several aides who assisted in Trump's inaugural speech.
+According to Regime Change, Budowich convinced Trump not to refer to participants of the January 6 Capitol attack as "hostages".

+Budowich additionally served as the White House cabinet secretary.
 In February 2025, Budowich moved to block Associated Press journalists from the Oval Office and Air Force One, among other locations, over the news agency's stance on the Gulf of Mexico naming controversy.
 He was named in Associated Press v.
 Budowich (2025), a lawsuit filed by the Associated Press over the move.
 In September, Axios reported that Budowich intended to resign to work for the private sector by the end of that month; he had left by October 1.
 Budowich's responsibilities were partially assumed by Karoline Leavitt, the White House press secretary, and Steven Cheung, the White House communications director.

+Post-government work (2025–present)

+In March 2026, it was reported that Budowich had begun leading the Innovation Council Action, an organization advocating for deregulation in the artificial intelligence sector.
+He additionally founded The Sovereign Advisors, a lobbying firm.